Business Leaders Rethink Strategy in an AI-Powered Economy

 Global Economic and Market Implications

-The AI-powered economy is not only reshaping individual companies; it is also influencing macroeconomic dynamics, trade patterns and capital markets worldwide.
-Analyses from the International Monetary Fund, World Bank and OECD suggest that AI could significantly boost global productivity over the coming decade, but that benefits may be unevenly distributed across countries and sectors, depending on infrastructure readiness, regulatory frameworks and human capital development.
-Advanced economies such as the United States, United Kingdom, Germany, Canada, Japan and South Korea are currently leading in AI research, deployment and commercialization, while fast-growing economies like China, India, Brazil, Malaysia and South Africa are investing heavily to close the gap and adapt AI to local conditions.
-Learn more about AI's macroeconomic impact through technical working papers and policy briefs from these institutions, which provide scenario analyses and risk assessments.
+The rise of AI is not only transforming individual companies; it is also reshaping macroeconomic dynamics, trade patterns and capital markets worldwide.
+Analyses from the International Monetary Fund, the World Bank and the OECD suggest that AI has the potential to significantly boost global productivity and living standards over the coming decade, but they also warn that the distribution of benefits and adjustment costs will be uneven across countries, regions and sectors.
+Advanced economies such as the United States, United Kingdom, Germany, Canada, Japan, South Korea, Sweden and Norway currently lead in AI research, deployment and commercialization, supported by strong universities, capital markets and digital infrastructure.
+At the same time, fast-growing economies such as China, India, Brazil, Malaysia, South Africa and Indonesia are investing heavily to close capability gaps and adapt AI to local languages, regulatory environments and development priorities.
+Learn more about these macro trends and scenarios through the IMF's digitalization research, which explores the impact of AI and data on growth, inequality and financial stability.

 Marketing, Customer Experience and Lifestyle in an AI Era